-Matriculated students are required to wear academic dress for matriculation, degree ceremonies and examinations.
+Students are required to wear academic dress for matriculation, degree ceremonies and in-person examinations.
+This requirement is waived for online, open-book examinations and online vivas.

 You should consult your college as to the appropriate gown to wear, though for music recitals, oral examinations, presentations and any other form of viva voce examination, undergraduates must always wear their commoners' gowns.
 You should also wear a mortar board (or soft cap) and sub fusc: